97joseph/Project_Blue/README.md

 # Project_Blue
-  A simple sprinboot enterprise system for businesses
+  A simple springboot enterprise system for businesses